-The Herring Industry Advisory Board has requested a modification on how access is provided on a pilot basis, moving from a lottery type access process for vessel owners, to access based on an equal share by roe herring seine licence eligibility holders, for the 2014/2015 season.
-This was requested to provide stability for fishery planning, and is supported as an equitable method of providing access consistent with party based licensing of herring fisheries in general.
-It is not anticipated that there will be an increase in fishery effort with the access change, and it will be evaluated after the season.
+HIAB has recommended continuation of ZM licence access based on an equal share by roe herring seine licence eligibility holders, which was initially implemented in advance of the 2014/15 season.
+This approach is designed to provide stability for fisheries planning, as well as an equitable method for providing access, consistent with party-based licensing of herring fisheries.
+No increase in fishery effort is anticipated as a result in this change.